Foreign relations of India: Europe

-Formal bilateral relations between India and the Vatican City have existed since 12 June 1948.
+Formal bilateral relations between India and Vatican City have existed since 12 June 1948.
 An Apostolic Delegation existed in India from 1881.
 The Holy See has a nunciature in New Delhi whilst India has accredited its embassy in Bern, Switzerland to the Holy See as well.
 India's Ambassador in Bern has traditionally been accredited to the Holy See.

 The connections between the Catholic Church and India can be traced back to the apostle St. Thomas, who, according to tradition, came to India in 52 CE in the 9th century, the patriarch of the Nestorians in Persia sent bishops to India.
 There is a record of an Indian bishop visiting Rome in the early part of the 12th century.

-The diplomatic mission was established as the Apostolic Delegation to the East Indies in 1881, and included Ceylon, and was extended to Malaca in 1889, and then to Burma in 1920, and eventually included Goa in 1923.
+The diplomatic mission was established as the Apostolic Delegation to the East Indies in 1881, and included Ceylon, and was extended to Malaca in 1889, then to Burma in 1920, and eventually included Goa in 1923.
 It was raised to an Internunciature by Pope Pius XII on 12 June 1948 and to a full Apostolic Nunciature by Pope Paul VI on 22 August 1967.